-Aso, some G-7 peers stress free trade as key to helping fight inequality | The Japan Times
+Aso, G-7 peers prod U.S. by linking free trade to fight against inequality | The Japan Times

-They made the comment Friday, the first day of a two-day Group of Seven financial meeting that runs through Saturday in Bari, southern Italy, at which they focused on ways to combat inequality while leaving trade off the agenda apparently due to a rift over U.S. President Donald Trump’s stance, widely viewed as protectionist.
+During a two-day G-7 financial meeting that ran through Saturday in Bari, Italy, the finance chiefs sought to draw Mnuchin toward their previous consensus on free trade, despite a formal agenda that avoided pursuing that too explicitly by focusing on “inclusive growth” to address inequality.

-Citing potentially excessive capital controls by China, Aso requested that the International Monetary Fund closely monitor Beijing’s controls on capital trade to see if they exceed tolerable levels, the Japanese official said on condition of anonymity.
+“Many of us told Mr. Mnuchin that it is unthinkable that in the weeks and months to come, we can allow the established framework to be debated,” French Finance Minister Michel Sapin told reporters.
+“It is unthinkable, and it will not happen, that we destroy the framework that has given us stability and economic growth.”

-Italy, which presides over the G-7 this year, is poised to send a message of unity in a joint statement after the meeting on the fight against inequality, an issue that apparently propelled an antiglobalism candidate into the French presidential runoff vote last weekend, fueled Trump’s ascent to the U.S. presidency and played a role in Britain’s decision to exit the European Union.
+Italy, which presides over the G-7 this year, is poised to send a message of unity in a joint statement after the meeting on fighting inequality — an issue that apparently propelled an anti-globalism candidate into the French presidential runoff vote on May 7, fueled Donald Trump’s ascent to the U.S. presidency and played a role in Britain’s decision to exit the European Union.

-Referring to his remarks at Friday’s session, Aso told reporters, “We should not oppose free trade on the pretext of achieving inclusiveness or addressing inequality.
+Referring to his remarks at Friday’s session, Finance Minister Taro Aso told reporters, “We should not oppose free trade on the pretext of achieving inclusiveness or addressing inequality.

 “We should recognize that free trade has contributed to economic prosperity in many economies.”